 Adjust the image threshold by selecting Image | Adjust | Threshold.
 A ‘Threshold’ window will appear.

 NOTE: Objects in the image will appear red with a greyscale background.
-If threshold is to be adjusted in black and white, use the drop-down menu in the ‘Threshold’ window to change ‘Red’ to ‘B&W’.
+Alternatively, threshold can be adjusted in black-and-white by using the drop-down menu in the ‘Threshold’ window to change ‘Red’ to ‘B&W’.

 In the image window, adjust the slider to the far right (i.e., topmost layer of the biofilm).
 To remove background noise, use the ‘Threshold’ window, which displays a histogram of the image, to manually set the maximum and minimum threshold values.
 First, set the maximum threshold value by adjusting the lower slider as far right as possible.
-Second, use the upper slider to adjust the minimum threshold value, which segments the image into two separate phases: red biomass and black background (Figure 3).
+Second, use the upper slider to adjust the minimum threshold value, which segments the image into two separate phases: red biomass and greyscale background (Figure 3).

-NOTE: The in vitro biofilm formation and fluorescent microscopy procedure described herein generates OME-TIFFs in the ideal case, allowing for images to be segmented into two distinct phases by means of a simple histogram threshold method.
+NOTE: The in vitro biofilm formation and fluorescent microscopy procedure described herein, generates OME-TIFFs in the ideal case, allowing for images to be segmented into two distinct phases by means of a simple histogram threshold method.
 However, in some cases, the histogram distinction between the different phases is not as clear.
 This can be due to the presence of extensive background noise, varying background intensities, or a low intensity contrast between biomass and background.
 In such cases, users should adopt an enhanced segmentation procedure18,19.

 5.7.1.1.)
 Alternatively, adjust thresholds algorithmically for individual images using the left drop-down menu set as ‘Default’ in the ‘Threshold’ window.
 This feature provides 17 different algorithmic threshold options to choose from (refer to https://imagej.net/Auto_Threshold).
 Select the most applicable option, then ‘Auto’ to set threshold.